Nicholasj21363/Nicholas-Johnstone/Browser-Troubleshooting.md

 1. Click on the <img width="3" alt="settings btn" src="https://user-images.githubusercontent.com/41082194/63546593-0577d000-c4df-11e9-8e18-37d7c8dad70b.png"> button on the top right of your browser
 2. In the dropdown menu, select **Settings**.
-3. Enter ‘cookies’ in the search field on the top of the page.
+3. Enter "cookies" in the search field on the top of the page.
 4. Click on **Site Settings**, under the **Privacy and Security section**.
 5. Click on **Cookies** under the **Permissions** section
 6. Next to the **Allow** section, click on the **Add** button